sparkiegeek/cloud-vanilla-theme/README.md

-# Ubuntu theme for vanilla framework
+# Cloud theme for vanilla framework